 Doesn’t work as well in noisy environments, very short range (max.
 300-500m)

-Vendors: Vendors include Squarehead Technologies.
+Vendors include Squarehead Technologies.

 Essentially a video camera.
 As well as standard daylight cameras, optical sensors can be infrared or thermal imaging.

 Provides visuals on the drone and it’s (potential) payload, can record images as forensic evidence for use in eventual prosecution.

 Difficult to use for detection by itself, high false-alarm rates, mostly poor performance in dark, fog, etc.

 Too many to mention...

 Most radars send their radio signal as a burst, then listen for the ‘echo’.
 Almost all radars are designed to NOT pick up small targets.
 They are designed for large object tracking, like passenger aircraft.

-Pros: Long range, constant tracking, highly accurate localisation, can handle hundreds of targets simultaneously, can track all drones regardless of autonomous flight, independent of visual conditions (day, night, fog, etc.)
+Pro: Long range, constant tracking, highly accurate localisation, can handle hundreds of targets simultaneously, can track all drones regardless of autonomous flight, independent of visual conditions (day, night, fog, etc.)

 Cons: Detection range dependant on drone size, most do not distinguish birds from drones, requires transmission license and frequency check to prevent interference.